exakat/php-static-analysis-tools/README.md

 * [Dissect](https://github.com/jakubledl/dissect) - A set of tools for lexical and syntactical analysis.
 * [php-arguments-detector](https://github.com/DeGraciaMathieu/php-arguments-detector) - Keep control over the complexity of your methods by checking that they do not have too many arguments.
 * [php-smelly-code-detector](https://github.com/DeGraciaMathieu/php-smelly-code-detector) - PHP code smell detector.
+* [php-class-dependencies-analyzer](https://github.com/DeGraciaMathieu/php-class-dependencies-analyzer) - This tool allows you to monitor the dependencies and instability of your classes
 * [PHPLOC](https://github.com/sebastianbergmann/phploc) - Utility to measures PHP application size and count various structures.
 * [PHP Metrics](https://github.com/Halleck45/PhpMetrics) - Calculates all sorts of metrics, and display them in a gorgeous interface.
 * [PHP Semantic Versioning Checker](https://github.com/tomzx/php-semver-checker) - Compares two source sets and determines the appropriate semantic versioning to apply.